MATT McGrath, of Aircraft Medical, is the winner of the 2010 Gannochy Trust Innovation Award of the Royal Society of Edinburgh.

 “The McGrath® Series 5 video laryngoscope is recognised the world’s first to be fully portable meaning it can be used in a great variety of clinical settings, including emergency settings in the field.

-“The Gannochy Trust Innovation Award of the RSE is the highest accolade for individual achievement in innovation in Scotland and carries a prize of £50,000 cash which the winner can invest in any way he or she wishes.
+“The Gannochy Trust Innovation Award of the RSE is considered the highest accolade for individual achievement in innovation in Scotland and carries a prize of £50,000 cash which the winner can invest in any way he or she wishes.
 There is also a specially commissioned gold medal.”

 Matt McGrath was born and grew up on the island of Benbecula, in the Western Isles, and was educated at Kingussie High School before leaving Scotland for university in Newcastle.